Contact UsInternational & Off-Campus ProgramsMS-C1927Hamline University1536 Hewitt AveSaint Paul, MN firstname.lastname@example.org

-International student insurance is automatically charged to your student account if you are enrolled in at least 4 credits.
-Insurance is set to begin at the official start of your academic term.
+International student health insurance is automatically charged to your student account if you are enrolled in at least 4 credits.
+Health insurance is set to begin at the official start of your academic term.
 Insurance cards (proof of insurance required at the clinic or hospital) will be mailed to your current mailing address a few weeks after the beginning of the term.
-You may also print your card online.
+You may also print your card and learn more about the plan online..
 For more information about your student insurance please see the Counseling and Health Services webpage.

-Eligibility for a waiver of the health insurance requirement is determined by your student status:
+Eligibility to waive Hamline's health insurance plan and replace it with a plan that meets the health insurance requirements stated below is determined by your student status:

-All international students must maintain insurance coverage that meets these minimum requirements:
+All students must maintain health insurance coverage that meets these minimum requirements:

 The mandatory insurance policy exists for the protection of students.
 It is extremely risky to be in the United States without adequate health insurance.
 The US does not have a national health care system, so individuals are responsible for all costs associated with medical care.
 A single day of hospitalization or medical treatment may cost thousands of dollars.
 Most Americans rely on insurance as protection against extreme financial hardship that can be associated with unexpected medical costs.
 It is important that students be protected as well.

 Hamline requires international students to maintain insurance that also includes medical evacuation and repatriation.
 These are uncommon features of domestic insurance policies, but are extremely important should something happen to you as an international student.
 Medical evacuation and repatriation costs can amount to tens of thousands of dollars, and without insurance that specifically covers these costs, you or your family would be responsible for paying these expenses.

 It is Hamline’s policy that ALL international students maintain adequate health insurance.
 However, for J-1 visa holders, it is also a federal regulation that you maintain insurance that meets the minimum requirements determined by the Department of State.
 Willful failure to comply with this requirement would result in a termination of your J visa status.